Equationzhao/GodDns/README.md

 COMMANDS:
-   generate, g, G  generate a default configuration file help, h         Shows a list of commands or help for one command
+   generate, g, G  generate a default configuration file help, h         Shows a list of commands or help for one command show-config, sc, SC  show the configuration of a service/section *case insensitive* show-config ls       list all available services/sections help, h              Shows a list of commands or help for one command

 OPTIONS:
+   --all, -a, -A  show all available services/sections configuration (default: false)

    CONFIG

    --config file, -c file, -C file, --Config file  set configuration file